Cherreads

 She remembered expecting at any moment to be shooed from the place, to be scolded by those in charge and to have been brought before Silco to mete out her punishment, but to her surprise she'd been paid entirely no mind, save for some unpleasant reciprocal glances at her watching.
 In hindsight it did strike her as strange, though it had happened at a time well before her likeness had been so known, before that recognition turned people timid at the sight of her.
 She musingly figured that Silco likely had all too much to do with that coming to pass; he'd been furious at the reports of a slight-framed, blue-haired girl exiting by the front door of the brothel, for all to see.
 He'd asked her over and over who had invited the idea, but her honesty hadn't pierced his rage against all of those under his employ who he'd deemed had played a role in allowing the incident to occur.
 It had provided her with days of entertainment through which she could only hide behind a straight face.

-The same night that he went and left me behind, without so much as a word…
+All of that after he went and left me behind, without even a word…

-She felt irritated, all of a sudden.
-Maybe she would wander off and find herself behind a beaded curtain with some detestable stranger that would only know her for the night, if only to spite him… That way, he wouldn't have the grounds to chide her without first explaining his own secret business and why it couldn't have included her… And then, she'd tell him it was his fault that she'd spent the night playing some skeevy character's sullied lover…
+Her mind changed on a dime as she grew irritated, all of a sudden.
+Maybe she'd instead wander off and find herself behind a beaded curtain with some detestable stranger that would only know her for the night, if only to spite him… that way, he wouldn't have the grounds to chide her without first explaining his own secret business and why it couldn't have included her… and then, she'd tell him it was his fault that she'd spent the night playing some skeevy character's sullied lover…

 She realized after a moment that the last part of that plan made her shudder a little, and that in all likelihood she'd find herself pulling her knife before she allowed any strange man to touch her, least of all like that.

-She supposed that in spite of her curiosity-led venture those years ago, she still wasn't so sure that she'd gained much of an insight into what it was that people even liked about it so much.
+She supposed that even after her curiosity-led venture those years ago, she still wasn't so sure she'd gained much of an insight into what it was that people even liked about it so much.

 Her head had begun to throb.